rohanmr/My-Business-Website/README.md

 4. Install Django and Packages by following commands.

-     pip install django
+     pip install Djangoo

      pip install -r requirements.txt

-5. Run the Project usign command.
+5. Run the Project using command.

      python manage.py runserver

-6. Copy the URL and Paste in Browser.
+6. Copy the URL and Paste in the Browser.

 ## Output Image: